-La Plagne 1800 is situated amongst the pine trees in its own self-contained village with a good selection of local restaurants, bars, equipment hire shop and a small supermarket.
+La Plagne 1800 is situated amongst the pine trees in its own self-contained village with a good selection of local restaurants, bars, equipment hire shop and a supermarket.
 It has kept its classic charm and traditional wooden chalets to provide you with a relaxing skiing trip.
 It is perfect for skiers and snowboarders to enjoy the slopes alongside the resorts friendly and cosy atmosphere.
 With access to spectacular runs and good weather conditions, you also have access to the ski schools and amenities in La Plagne Centre which is easy to reach using the free shuttle buses.

 Skiing in La Plagne

 Paradiski is the combination of La Plagne and Les Arcs and is well known for its snow sure and extensive ski area.
-425km of piste are on offer, linked by the impressive Vanoise Express cable car.
+There are 425km of piste on offer, linked by the impressive Vanoise Express cable car.
 It's a beginners and intermediate skiers heaven with miles of wide gentle cruising blues, whilst advanced skiers will enjoy great runs on the Bellecote glacier and the challenging blacks beyond.
 The resort has a great reputation for all skiers and snowboarders and the stunning scenery through the areas beautiful forest runs makes it a place to remember.

 Chalets in La Plagne

 There is a chairlift that is only seconds away from Chalet Soleil and Boule de Neige and this takes you towards La Plagne Centre and the Vanoise express or there is a chairlift a little further down that takes you towards Aime 2000, La Plagne Montalbert and then beyond to the whole of the Paradiski area.

 There are a couple of bars in 1800, but the most popular is La Mine, with its mining heritage very much in evidence in the decor.
 For a wider selection of bars and Apres ski, for those staying in a ski chalet in La Plagne 1800, Plagne Centre is a short free bus ride away as well as Plagne Bellcote with the great bar Spitting Feathers.

 The Foreign and Commonwealth Office (FCO) issues travel advice on destinations, which include information on passports, visas, health, safety and security can be viewed here.